NaxonM/metube-extended/README.md

 - Inline file management to rename completed downloads from the dashboard with immediate updates across connected clients.
 - Cookie upload console to paste, review, and clear Netscape-format cookies without touching the server.
 - Modernized UX touches such as a refreshed login screen, contextual metrics, and ready-to-use dark/auto theming.
+- Modularized dashboard and admin areas with lazy-loaded Angular routes for snappier first paint and clearer separation of tools.
+- Incremental download metrics, bounded queue/history rendering, and smarter websocket diffs to keep the dashboard responsive even with large workloads.
+- Adaptive HLS streaming pipeline with ffmpeg-generated playlists and an hls.js player that gracefully falls back to byte-range streaming when MSE is unavailable.
+- Per-user gallery-dl credential/cookie stores, download size limits, and history retention caps so long-running nodes stay tidy by default.

 Everything the upstream project offered—robust yt-dlp integration, playlist support, browser helpers, and Docker friendliness—remains available here.